Nightwatch/nightwatch/README.md

 ## Features

-Nightwatch aims to provide the features of all popular bots into one bot.
+Nightwatch aims to combine the features of all popular bots into one bot.

 Features include: